ACCEPTING CASES NATIONWIDE

 Depo-Provera lawsuits are generally based on personal injury or product liability claims.
 For personal injury claims, most states have a statute of limitations between 2 to 3 years from the date of injury or discovery.
 Product liability claims have similar time frames, with the clock starting when the injury or harm is discovered.

-The statute of limitations may begin when the brain tumor or meningioma is diagnosed or when the condition is linked to Depo-Provera, extending the filing period if the injury wasn’t immediately apparent.
+The statute of limitations may begin when the brain tumor or meningioma is diagnosed or when the possible link to Depo-Provera is discovered, extending the filing period if the injury wasn’t immediately apparent.
 It may be paused if the plaintiff is a minor or legally incapacitated, starting once they turn 18 or regain capacity.

 Additionally, different time frames apply for wrongful death claims, usually starting from the date of death.
 An attorney with extensive experience in pharmaceutical litigation can determine the specific statute of limitations for your case and any applicable exceptions.